CSESoc-CompClub/2025-Winter-Handbook/src/1_day_1_javascript/1_1_setup.md

 # Part 1: Setting up your environment
-Welcome to Day 1 of CompClub's winter workshops!!
-Today you'll be putting all that you learnt about JavaScript into practice ☃️❄️
+Welcome to Day 1 of CompClub's winter workshops ☃️❄️!!
+Today you'll be putting all that you learnt about JavaScript in the lecture slides into practice!

 1. You should have two apps open - a web browser and visual studio code (vscode)
 > [!TIP] Tip